HarshavardhanNetha/ds/README.md

 Data Structures | Implementations

-Find every type of implementation in corresponding days' folder.
+Find every type of implementation in corresponding days' or topics' folder.
 One can know the statement from the name itself.